RHsyseng/skupper/README.md

 ## What is Skupper

 The Skupper project consists of a set of tooling to employ AMQP to enable multi-cluster networking between services in different clusters.
+More simply, it allows Pods in one cluster to safely reach Services in another cluster without the need for VPN tunnels or special firewall changes.

 ## Key Concepts

 ### Routers

 Skupper operates by creating a router within a designated namespace for each cluster.
-These routers may be normal routers (capable of establishing and recieving connections) or **edge** routers, which may only establish connections to other routers, but not listen for connections themselves.
+These routers may be normal (capable of establishing and recieving connections) or **edge** routers, which may only establish connections to other routers, but not listen for connections themselves.
-The case for using an edge router would be an on-premise cluster behind a prohibitive firewall.
+The case for using an edge router would be an on-premise cluster which does not have an Ingress solution defined.

 ### Connections

-A connection describes a graph's edge between two routers.
+A connection describes a relationship between two routers.
 Traffic may flow in either direction once established, but to establish the initial connection, direction is important.

 ### Tokens

-Tokens are created in order to establish connections.
+Tokens are created in order to secure and authenticate connections.
 Tokens take the form of self-signed SSL certificates kept in Secrets and shared between two clusters requiring a connection.

 ### Proxies